ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/test-document-the-code/generate-code-documentation.md

 ## Generate documentation for modules

-Developers can write the documentation in line with the Ballerina source code using the lightweight [markdown](https://daringfireball.net/projects/markdown/syntax) markup language.
+Developers can write the documentation in line with the Ballerina source code using the lightweight <a href="https://daringfireball.net/projects/markdown/syntax" target="_blank">markdown</a> markup language.
 They can document special constructs such as parameters, return values, fields, etc., within the code using documentation attributes.
 Once the code is documented, developers can generate a basic HTML version of their Ballerina modules using the `bal doc` command.
 Developers are encouraged to have their custom themes and styles, to have a standard presentation of their Ballerina documentation.